jensenwei8-byte/Jensen-s-Portfolio/README.md

 With more time, I would improve the analysis by adding:

 * Integrate Power BI Copilot AI for faster insight generation.
 (Smart Narrative, Prep for AI)
-* Repeat purchase or customer retention data to estimate long-term creator value
+* Repeat purchase or customer retention data to estimate long-term creator value(If customer data could be provided)
-* Customer acquisition cost and free product seeding cost
+* Customer acquisition cost and free product seeding cost(If customer data could be provided)
 * Analyze order-level data that could answer different question.
 * Time-window analysis to separate recent momentum from historical performance
 * Statistical confidence intervals to reduce small-sample bias
-* Creator audience demographics and content category fit
+* Creator audience demographics and content category fit by analyzing state-level data.
 * A/B testing design for creators classified as “Test and Grow”

 ## AI Disclosure